codepawpaw/Open-Source-Live-Chat-For-CRM/README.md

 # Open Source Live Chat For CRM

-An app with AngularJS on the fron, Socket.io + Express + Node on the back.
+An app with AngularJS + Material Design on the fron, Socket.io + Express + Node on the back.

-Contains angular libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
+Contains angular libraries, material design, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
 Just clone the repo (or download the zip/tarball) and you're ready to develop your application.

-This app shows how to wire together Angular client-side components with Socket.io and Express on the server.
+This app shows how to wire together Angular client-side components with Socket.io and Express on the server to create an chat application.

 ## How to use it